 Until Sophie and Agatha, all the characters were easily split into Good and Evil.
 There are easily distinguishable traits in students so there was never an issue.

-It should have been the same for Sophie and Agatha but they’re put into the wrong schools which sets off the book’s main plot.
+It should have been the same for Sophie and Agatha but they’re put into the wrong schools which set the book’s main plot.

-Sophie and Agatha showed how Good and Evil is not so clearly separate.
+Sophie and Agatha showed how Good and Evil are not so clearly distinguished.
 A person can be both and just because you like pink, you’re not Good.
 You are divided based on morals and thoughts, not what you think you are.

 This moral was subtly shown throughout the book.
 It definitely has something to teach to younger readers.

 Sophie and Agatha were so fun to follow!
-We read from both of their point of views so we have a complete view of their adventures.
+We read from both of their points of view so we have a complete view of their adventures.